codeforamerica/wealthmap/README.markdown

 ## Install Instructions

 Requires Postgres and Django be installed.
-This project is developed and tested with Python 3.5 and Django 1.9.
+This project is developed and *only* works with Python 3.5 and Django 1.9 (and probably higher).

   pip install -r requirements/app.txt